markets/unscoped_associations/README.md

 end
 ```

-Since Rails 4.1, you can override default conditions using `unscope` method:
+Since Rails 4.1, you can also override the default conditions using the `unscope` method:

 ```ruby
 class User < ActiveRecord::Base